 Satellite Healthcare Board of Directors

-Rick J. Barnett joined Satellite in September 2014, bringing with him more than 30 years of experience at some of California's leading hospitals and ambulatory care centers.
-Most recently Rick was Sr. Vice President of VHA Inc., responsible for the enterprise on a national level, while simultaneously fulfilling his responsibilities as Executive Officer of the West Coast Region.
-In his roles at VHA, Rick directed a network of more than 100 hospitals and related entities across Arizona, California, Hawaii, Nevada, Oregon, and Washington.
-Prior to that, Rick served as President and CEO of Mercy Medical Center Redding; President and CEO of Mercy Medical Center Mt.
+Rick J. Barnett joined Satellite Healthcare in September 2014, bringing more than 30 years of experience at some of California's leading hospitals and ambulatory care centers.
+Most recently, Mr. Barnett was Sr. Vice President of VHA Inc., responsible for the enterprise on a national level, while simultaneously fulfilling his responsibilities as Executive Officer of the West Coast Region.
+In his roles at VHA, Mr. Barnett directed a network of more than 100 hospitals and related entities across Arizona, California, Hawaii, Nevada, Oregon, and Washington.
+Prior to that, Mr. Barnett served as President and CEO of Mercy Medical Center Redding; President and CEO of Mercy Medical Center Mt.
 Shasta; and Sr. Vice President and COO of Queen of the Valley Hospital in Napa.

-As President and CEO for Satellite Healthcare, Inc., Rick is responsible for managing the organization's strategic plans, which include further establishing Satellite as the nation's leading not-for-profit organization dedicated to the advancement of care for people with kidney disease.
+As President and CEO for Satellite Healthcare, Mr. Barnett is responsible for managing the organization's strategic plans, which include further establishing Satellite Healthcare as the nation's leading not-for-profit organization dedicated to the advancement of care for people with kidney disease.

-Rick is a member of the American College of Health Care Executives, the Medical Group Management Association, the American Management Association, and the Adaptive Business Leaders Organization.
+Mr. Barnett is a member of the American College of Health Care Executives, the Medical Group Management Association, the American Management Association, and the Adaptive Business Leaders Organization.
 He has held seats on numerous boards ranging from The Hospital Council of Northern California to various non-profit, government, and university organizations.
-He holds a Master's Degree in Business from California State University at Fullerton and a Bachelor's Degree in Business Administration from Pacific Union College.
+He holds a Master’s of Business Administration from California State University at Fullerton and a Bachelor's Degree in Business Administration from Pacific Union College.

 C. Bradford Jeffries, Esq., is co-founder of Satellite Healthcare, Inc. Mr. Jeffries received his undergraduate and law degrees from Stanford University and Stanford Law School.
 He is a retired partner of the prominent Cooley law firm, where he developed a national reputation as an emerging company and venture capital lawyer.
 Brad co-founded Sigma Management, a highly respected venture capital group and Venture Investment Associates, (which began its business as a successful venture capital ”Fund of Funds”) by acquiring the venture capital portfolio of American Express Company.
 Brad was also founding Chairman of Asia Renal Care, a Singapore dialysis company Satellite and some private investors formed to provide dialysis services in Asia.
 Brad is a former president of the Kidney Foundation of Northern California and was named the Northern California Kidney Foundation’s “Man Of The Year” in 1994.
 Brad has served as a director of Satellite Healthcare for more than 35 years.